michaelgobz/printf/README.md

 - where format string can contain conversion specifiers and flags, along with regular characters

 ## Scope of this Function
+This is what it can do
+- It can write ```strings, characters, numbers, addresses```
+- It can do Datatype conversion controlled by the converter file

 This function developed in the project doesn't consider these cases
 - field width
 - precision or  (type precision from a mathematical standpoint)